- US Online Poker

 The Supreme Court decision to repeal PASPA in 2018 may not have affected Canadian law directly, but it did result in a big swing in the attitudes of American professional sports leagues.
 Formerly opposed to sports betting, new partnerships and data deals have suddenly created a financial interest in the industry’s success.
 As a result, they’d prefer to see it regulated rather than left in a gray area.

 Another related factor is the legalization of sports betting in Michigan and New York.
-Both states have casinos close to the US-Canada border, as does Ontario.
-Those on the Canadian side will be losing business to those on the American side if the latter can take sports bets and the former cannot.
+Both states have casinos close to the US-Canada border.
+That means Canadian casinos similarly close to the border will be losing business to those on the American side if the latter can take sports bets and they cannot.

 Waugh said as much in an interview (beginning at 21:30) for the Danielle Smith Show on Global News Radio.
 He believes that if the bill can muster enough votes in the House, support of the leagues and revenue lost to cross-border betting should be enough to get it through the Senate and into law.